seykafu/HGB/desktop/README.md

 ## License

-Same as the main GameNPC project.
+Same as the main GameBao project.